Damien Demento: Personal life

-Theis originally wanted to become a football player, he majored in art at Wagner College while on a football scholarship and later on had a tryout with the Jets but did not make the team.
-Theis instead began training for a career in professional wrestling.
+Theis originally wanted to become a professional football player.
+He attended Wagner College on a football scholarship, and majored in art at the school.
+He later had a tryout with the New York Jets, but did not make team, and instead opted to train for a career in professional wrestling.
 He cites King Curtis Iaukea as his inspiration for becoming a wrestler.

 After retiring from professional wrestling, he began working as an artist and a sculptor.